Adrienne-B/Adrienne-B/README.md

 Hello, software engineers, my name is Adrienne Burney, I am someone that has always been an ambitious individual, always ready to learn new skills to add to my resume.
 I have two degrees: — Associate of Applied Science: Entertainment and Technology —Bachelor of Arts: Graphic Design Visual of Arts; and I have a certificate for front-end web developer from an online boot camp called Skillcrush.
 Everything that I have learned over these past few years has given me the basics skills needed for the software engineering world.

-Currently I am enrolled in a 4 month course to become a full-stack developer :)
+Currently I am enrolled in a 4 month course to become a full-stack (java) developer :)
 Well wishes to all and keep moving forward!! :)

 <!--**Adrienne-B/Adrienne-B** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->